lukeweber/webrtc-jingle-client/README.md

 * In xcode, build and deploy
 * May experience issues about sse from audio_processing.gypi.
 If you push to an IOS device add -Dtarget_arch=arm.
 If emulator, the other command will probably work.

+## Opus
+* Opus is currently alpha in implementation, is hard set to 48kHz in webrtc.
+Android mic is set to 16kHz, meaning you'll probably upsample/downsample all audio by 3x.
+* Add "WEBRTC_BUILD_WITH_OPUS := true" to android/voice-client-core/jni/Android.mk
+* Modify offer kCodecPrefs in third_party/libjingle/talk/media/webrtc/webrtcvoiceengine.cc to include OPUS and exclude ISAC.

 ## Windows
 * Native code won't build on a windows machine.
 * VM with Ubuntu 64bit Linux